finom/use-change/README.md

 export default new RootStore();
 ```

 At this example we're also exporting so-called "store selectors".
 The selectors are one-line arrow functions that provide paths to desired store objects.
-This makes the code look clean without providing things like `({ users }: RootStore) => users` every time, but instead we define a simple re-usable constant.
-In case of users the constant is going to be called `USERS` and used as a first `useChange` argument: `useChange(USERS, 'something')` (get `store.users.something` property).
+This makes the code look clean without providing things like `({ users }: RootStore) => users` every time, but instead we define a simple reusable constant.
+In case of users the constant can be called `USERS` and applied as the first `useChange` argument: `useChange(USERS, 'something')` (get `store.users.something` property).
 It's not required but recommended to make code look much nicer.

 Also take a look at the `ROOT` store selector.
 It's going to be used to get and modify properties from the store itself like that: `useChange(ROOT, 'count')` to avoid usage of duplicating `(store: RootStore) => store` function.

+Don't worry, that's the only kind of constants that are going to be exported.

 ```js
 // ./MyComponent.tsx